 During November 2008, we entered into an agreement with one of our investment advisors providing for it to repurchase the ARS held through such advisor at par value beginning on June 30, 2010 if we cannot liquidate such ARS before that date.
-The ARS covered by this agreement had a par value of \$76.5 million at June 30, 2009.
-We expect to continue to hold these long-term debt instruments until the earlier of the settlement date or the date on which the market for active trading of ARS at par value is re-established.
+The ARS covered by this agreement had a par value of \$76.4 million at September 30, 2009.
+We expect to continue to hold these debt instruments until the earlier of the settlement date or the date on which the market for active trading of ARS at par value is re-established.
 At any time during the period up until the June 2010, our investment advisor can call the ARS at par value.
-We elected to apply the fair value option under SFAS No. 159 to the put option incorporated in this repurchase agreement.
+We elected to apply the fair value option from the accounting standard for the fair value option of financial assets and financial liabilities, to the put option incorporated in this repurchase agreement.
 As of December 31, 2008, the \$12.5 million fair value of such put option was grouped with other long-term marketable securities on our consolidated balance sheet.
 The fair value of the put option is determined by comparing the fair values of the related ARS, as described above, to their par values and also considers the credit risk associated with our investment advisor.
-During the six months ended June 30, 2009, the fair value of the put option decreased \$2.8 million to \$9.7 million with the resultant loss partially offsetting \$3.3 million of the related ARS gain included in gain (loss) on investments, net in the consolidated statement of operations.
-This put option will continued to be adjusted on each balance sheet date based on its then fair value.
+During the nine months ended September 30, 2009, the fair value of the put option decreased \$2.7 million to \$9.8 million with the resultant loss partially offsetting \$3.2 million of the related ARS gain included in gain (loss) on investments, net in the consolidated statement of operations.
+This put option was grouped with other short- term marketable securities on our consolidated balance sheet due to the repurchase agreement we have with our investment advisor to purchase such ARS at par value beginning June 2010.

 Our 1% convertible senior notes are subject to changes in market value.
 Under certain conditions, the holders of our 1% convertible senior notes may require us to redeem the notes on or after December 15, 2010.
-As of June 30, 2009, the aggregate outstanding principal amount and the fair value of the 1% convertible senior notes were \$199.9 million and \$266.8 million, respectively.
+As of September 30, 2009, the aggregate outstanding principal amount and the fair value of the 1% convertible senior notes were \$199.8 million and \$273.2 million, respectively.